dbojado/Keto-Diet-Project/README.md

 ## Goals
 - Predict if a food is "Keto Friendly" based solely on it's macro ratios (in grams) from the given nutritional facts database.
-- Use a clustering model to answer the question above and find out if certain groupings exist in the data.
+- Use a machine learning clustering model to answer the problem above and find out if certain groupings exist in the data.

 ## Deliverables